-The Read3Di dialog will show up.
+The Read3Di dialog will open.
 There are only a few user inputs.
 Unless you have a specific reason, leave the Arc Recovery setting at its default value.
-We won't talk about the thermal simulation options right now.
+We won't describe the Thermal Simulation Settings here.

-One thing you will want to adjust is the directory where the output files are going.
-This is done by clicking on the Settings button.
-Then just enter the destination directory.
+One setting you will want to adjust is the directory where the SolidWorks files will be stored.
+This is done by clicking on the Settings button and entering the destination directory.
 The output consists of a number of part files and an assembly file (along with a log file.)

-Once you have adjusted the output directory, click on Import.
+Once you have set the output directory, click on the Import button.
 As the plug-in does its work, the display area of the dialog will show what is being written to the log file.
-Depending on the size/complexity of the 3Di file this import process can take anywhere from a minute to 60 minutes.
+Depending on the size/complexity of the 3Di file this import process can take anywhere from a minute to 20 minutes.